vmath20/IsoPath/README.md

         *   Provide your Hugging Face token where `login()` is called.
         *   Run the script (e.g., `python generate_embeddings/resnet.py`) or execute the notebook cells.
 4.  **Analysis:**
-    *   Modify paths in `FinalRDMGenerationAnalysis.ipynb` to point to the saved embeddings (full and batched), RDM storage, and desired output locations for figures and CSV files.
+    *   Modify paths in `FinalRDMGenerationAnalysisV2.ipynb` to point to the saved embeddings (full and batched), RDM storage, and desired output locations for figures and CSV files.
     *   Execute the cells in the notebook sequentially.

 ## Results